-These islands are remote and less touristy then the better-known regions of the Bahamas.
+These islands are remote and less touristy than the better-known regions of the Bahamas.
 Once there you must arrange a boat to explore the small cays that are host to all kinds of amazing, fun and beautiful things!
 If you aren’t balling it up with your own boat (or better yet…friends with boats), don’t worry.
-There are plenty of companies that offer day trips, boat charters and other arrangements.
+There are plenty of companies that offer day trips, boat charters, and other arrangements.
 I will include links at the end.

-Great Exuma has a couple hotels.
+Great Exuma has a couple of hotels.
 I stayed at the Grand Isle Villas.
 I absolutely loved it and wrote a review of it.

 Read More: Review of Grand Isle Resort